paulipa/sico-wiki/community/rules-and-requirements.md

 - [General Partner Corporation Requirements](https://wiki.silentcoalition.com/en/rules-and-requirements#general-partner-corporation-requirements) are applied
 - [Proof of activity](https://wiki.silentcoalition.com/en/rules-and-requirements#proof-of-activity) is required
 - Minimum of 30 active real players
-- **Corporation will be set to +10** and is required to keep +10 standings on all blue partners and the silent company alliance partner.
+- **Corporation will be set to +10** and is required to keep +10 standings towards all blue partners and the silent company alliance partner.
+- Corporation will set all neutral partners with +0 standings to identify them in space.
 - Corporation needs to update each community standing change on corporation level and keep the standings updated
 - Corporation must have a clear goal and preferably a unique goal for their corporation compared to other coalition corporations.
 - Corporation can decide on their own if they want to hold structures under their own corporation (to be war eligible or not).